f4exb/sdrangel/sdrgui/audio.md

 By pushing this button the values are reset to the defaults (see 1.1 for actual default values)

-<h3>1.7 UDP address</h3>

-This is the destination address of the UDP stream

-<h3>1.8 UDP port</h3>

-This is the destination port of the UDP stream

-<h3>1.9 Copy audio to UDP stream toggle</h3>

-Use this button to activate or de-activate the copy of the audio stream to UDP stream

-<h3>1.10 UDP copy channel mode</h3>
+<h3>1.7 UDP copy channel mode</h3>

   - `Left`: UDP stream is mono (1 channel) and the left audio channel is copied
   - `Right`: UDP stream is mono (1 channel) and the right audio channel is copied
   - `Mixed`: UDP stream is mono (1 channel) and the mix of left and right audio channels is copied
   - `Stereo`:  UDP stream is stereo (2 channels) and audio channels are copied to their UDP channel counterparts respectively

+<h3>1.8 Decimation factor</h3>

+It is possible to decimate the sample rate (1.5) by this value before sending the stream via UDP.

+<h3>1.9 Codec</h3>

+This is the codec applied before sending the stream via UDP.
+The following are available:

+  - `L16`: Linear 16 bit signed integers (native)
+  - `L8`: Linear 8 bit signed integers
+  - `PCMA`: A-law compressed 8 bit PCM
+  - `PCMU`: Mu-law compressed 8 bit PCM

+<h3>1.10 SDP string</h3>

+This is the SDP string representatiopn of the stream sent via UDP (RTP).
+In SDP files it is used on the `a=rtpmap`line (See 1.14).
+It can be used to check the effect of settings 1.5, 1.8 and 1.9.

+<h3>1.11 UDP address</h3>

+This is the destination address of the UDP stream

+<h3>1.12 UDP port</h3>

+This is the destination port of the UDP stream

+<h3>1.13 Copy audio to UDP stream toggle</h3>

+Use this button to activate or de-activate the copy of the audio stream to UDP stream

-<h3>1.11 Use RTP protocol over UDP</h3>
+<h3>1.14 Use RTP protocol over UDP</h3>

 Check this box to activate the RTP protocol over UDP.
 RTP parameters are as follows:

-  - Payload type: 96
+  - Payload type:
+    - codec `L16`, `L8`: 96
+    - codec `PCMA`: 8
+    - codec `PCMU`: 0
   - Sample rate: the sample rate of the corresponding audio device
+  - Sample format:
-  - Sample format: 16 bit integer signed (S16LE)
+    - codec `L16`: 16 bit integer signed (S16LE)
+    - codec `L8`, `PCMA`, `PCMU`: 8 bit integer signed (S8)
   - Channels: 1 for mono (Left, Right and Mixed copy channels mode); 2 for stereo (Stereo copy channels mode)
   - Address and port: destination address and port (local on the client machine)

 You may read the RTP stream using a SDP file (extension `.sdp`) that can be read with any program supporting SDP files (VLC, MX player, ffmpeg, ...).
-For a mono 48000 S/s stream at address `192.168.0.34:9998` the contents of the file would be as follows:
+For a mono 48000 S/s stream at address `192.168.0.34:9998 and L16 codec the contents of the file would be as follows:

 ```
 c=IN IP4 192.168.0.34